 (3) the cache or collection is of research value, thereby contributing to scientific knowledge; or

 (4) the cache or collection is of historic value or contributes to a theme.

 Rule 26.19: Criteria for Evaluating Historic Structures

 Buildings, structures, cultural landscapes, and non-archeological sites, objects, and districts may be designated as landmarks, provided that the following conditions are met:

-(1) the property fits within at least one of the following criteria:
+(1) the property meets at least one of the following criteria:

 (A) the property is associated with events that have made a significant contribution to the broad patterns of our history, including importance to a particular cultural or ethnic group;